niranjankumarnk/Evolve_hackathon_2024/README.md

 This is AI Impact Hackathon conducted by Cloudera

 # Mental Health Support Assistant
+## Used Cloudera Machine Learning Platform and AMP

+- Utilized the **Cloudera Machine Learning platform** along with **AMP (Applied Machine Learning Prototype)** for the mental health assistant project.
+- Integrated the platform to streamline project deployment and manage the application environment.

 ## Project Overview
 - **Flask-based web application** that serves as a mental health support assistant.
 - **Data Sources**: